-The MP42 is also the company’s largest built satellite yet and the first commercially available modular microsat bus in the industry.
+The MP42 is also the company’s largest built satellite yet.
 It has the same modularity for hard- and software and mission operations infrastructure as NanoAvionics’ nanosatellites.
 It will be deployed into low Earth orbit (LEO) via a launch agreement with NanoAvionics’ launch partner Exolaunch, a German company providing launch, deployment and in-space transportation services.
 Exolaunch will also supply its CarboNIX separation ring to dock the MP42 to the SpaceX port aboard its Falcon 9 rocket.

 Among other customer payloads aboard the MP42, NanoAvionics will integrate a second ‘cell tower in space’, dubbed “Tiger-3”, for OQ Technology’s 5G IoT/M2M communication constellation.
 The microsatellite will also host VEOWARE’s RW500 fully integrated reaction wheel for high performance satellite attitude control with next-generation high torque / low power technology.